cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 The data in the third-party registry is used as content for the [Deno Third Party Modules page](https://deno.land/x).
 Each module on that page's list links to a page providing module details including documentation, version information and source code.

-Both developers who create a Deno libraries and users of those libraries should know how the third-party registry works and this post will fill in that gap.
+Both developers who create Deno libraries and users of those libraries should know how the third-party registry works and this post will fill in that gap.

 ## How the third-party registry is populated and organized